 Practice shooting can be a fun and important experience whether you’re at a gun range or on private property.
 It also comes with a lot of responsibility, safety, being the main concern.
 But have you ever thought about the responsibility of cleaning up after a shooting session?

 Not only is this a respectful practice, it can also be extremely helpful.
 You can reload your brass and get more practice out of the already used rounds.
-If you want to make a little extra money, you can recycle your brass bullets and get $1.50 for every pound.
+If you want to make a little extra money, you can recycle your brass bullets and get up to $1.50 for every pound.
 That may not seem like much, but hundreds of rounds can add up fast, especially if you love to shoot.

 An Ammo-Up machine costs $495, so it would take 330 pounds of brass to pay for one of our units.
 Once you own an Ammo-Up, picking up the brass and reusing or recycling it will be a breeze.